PC-Ngumoha/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ### 12-fizzbuzz.py
 Contains the function `fizzbuzz` which reproduces the classic `FizzBuzz` algorithm for a sample of numbers from `1` to `100`.

+### 100-print_tebahpla.py
+prints the alphabet in reverse, alternating between lowercase and uppercase letters.